California Environmental Quality Act (CEQA)

 California's San Joaquin Valley APCD Extends Rule 4905 Emission-Fee Compliance Option for Manufactured Homes to 2030

-California’s San Joaquin Valley APCD has extended the emission-fee compliance pathway for natural gas furnaces in manufactured homes through September 30, 2030.
-This five-year extension provides critical regulatory flexibility for manufacturers, allowing continued market access via fee payments while technical transitions to lower-emission standards proceed.
+California's San Joaquin Valley APCD has extended the emission-fee compliance pathway for natural gas furnaces in manufactured homes through September 2030.
+This extension provides manufacturers with continued market access and regulatory flexibility while technical transitions to lower-emission standards proceed.

 ceqanet.lci.ca.govUnited StatesUnited States